GabrielMalakias/GabrielMalakias.github.io/_drafts/using-dry-auto-inject-with-rails.md

 {% endhighlight %}

-We will change only the article#create route, but be free to modify anything that you want.
+We will change only the article#create route, but be free to modify everything that you want.
 Please create an article to test if everything is ok.

-After tests, we can change the code. blog/app/controllers/Take a look at articles_controller.rb
+After tests, we can change the code.
+Take a look at articles_controller.rb.

 {% highlight ruby %}
+#app/controllers/articles_controller.rb
 class ArticlesController < ApplicationController
  ...
   def create